-PMS is an important and effective mechanism to control and ensure that managers' performance is in line with the objectives of organization.
+PMS is an important and effective mechanism to control and ensure managers' performance is in line with the objectives of organization.
 According to Hoque (2004), the adaptation of multiple performance measurement is able to provide signal and motivation.
 Hall (2008) shows that comprehensive PMS prepares operational and strategic information for managers to better understand their role and responsibilities to achieve better performance.
-Similarly, comprehensive PMS has an impact on the performance improvement of individuals (Webb, 2004; Hall 2008).
-In addition, PMS is argued to be strategic (Burney and Widener, 2007) and dynamic (Gimbert, Bisbe, & Mendoza, 2010) in order to be effective.
-Rahman and Shah (2012) found a positive relationship between PMS and performance of academics from 16 public universities in Khyber Pakhtunkhwa, Pakistan.
+Similarly, comprehensive PMS has impact on performance improvement of individuals (Webb, 2004; Hall 2008).
+In addition, PMS is argued to be strategic (Burney

+& Widener, 2007) and dynamic (Gimbert, Bisbe, & Mendoza, 2010) in order to be effective.
+Rahman and Shah (2012) examine the relationship between PMS and performance of academics from 16 public Universities in Khyber Pakhtunkhwa, Pakistan.
+The study found that there is a positive relationship between PMS and performance of academics.
 In Australia, non-financial items in performance measurement system influence managers' performance rather than financial items (Hall, 2011).
-Therefore, the following effect is hypothesized:
+Therefore, the following effects can be hypothesized:

-H1: PMS is positively associated with lecturers' work performance
+H1: PMS has a significant effect on the lecturers' work performance

-Competencies and work performance
+Competencies and Work Performance

-Individuals with high competency are expected to achieve high work performance because competency is a trait found in one individual which allows them to carry out a task given effectively (Dubois, Rothwell, Stern, & Kemp, 2004).
-Chreptaviciene and Starkute (2012) acknowledge that work performance increases when individuals believe they have the power to decide on how the work should be performed.
-Competency in carrying out responsibilities is stated as defined in the specification of work (Boyatzis, 2008).
-Analysis made on 53,660 assessments by the manager, head of private companies and cooperatives in Italy found that emotional competence, social competence and cognitive competence influence management and leadership (Boyatzis and Ratti, 2009).
-In addition, a study conducted among executives in Spain shows emotional competence and personality are important predictors of work performance (Ramo, Saris, & Boyatzis, 2009).
-Furthermore emotional and social intelligence competencies are found to be practical, have a level of trust and high validity for assessing and developing individual workers in different cultures (Emmerling & Boyatzis, 2012).
+Individuals with high competency are expected to achieve high work performance because competency is a trait found in one individual which allow them to carry out a task given effectively (Dubois, Rothwell, Stern, & Kemp, 2004).
+Chreptaviciene and Starkute (2012) acknowledge work performance increases when individuals believe they have the power to decide on how the work should be performed.
+Competency in carrying out responsibilities as defined in the specification of work (Boyatzis, 2008).
+Analysis made on 53 660 evaluation by manager, head of private companies and cooperatives in Italy found that emotional competence, social competence and cognitive competence influence management and leadership (Boyatzis & Ratti, 2009).
+In addition, study conducted among executives in Spain shows emotional competence and personality are important predictors of work performance (Ramo, Saris, & Boyatzis, 2009).
+Furthermore emotional and social intelligence competencies found is practical, have a level of trust and high validity for assessing and developing individual workers in different cultures (Emmerling & Boyatzis, 2012).
 In general, positive relationship exists between competency and work performance.
-Therefore, the following effects are hypothesized:
+Therefore, the following effects can be hypothesized:

-H2: Competency is positively associated with lecturers' work performance
+H2: Competencies has a significant effect on the lecturers' work performance

-PMS, competency and work performance
+PMS, Competency and Work Performance

-The nature of working as a lecturer requires teaching competency, competency inquiry, social competency and personal competency (Shavaran, Rajaeepour, Kazemi, & Zamani, 2012).
+Nature of working as lecturer requires teaching competency, competency inquiry, social competency and personal competency (Shavaran, Rajaeepour, Kazemi, & Zamani, 2012).
 The issue of imbalance competency is expected to be reduced through comprehensive PMS.
-Marin (2012) identified performance measurement system as having positive influence towards work performance and competency of middle managers in Canada.
-Changes in performance measurement system will encourage employees to react to the level of competency needed in performing their job (Medlin & Jr, 2009).
-Furthermore, feedback in management accounting needs to be analysed critically to avoid misunderstanding among employees (Pitkanen & Lukka, 2011).
-Basically, high competency would result in continuously increased effort which would eventually improve the performance.
-Therefore, the following effects are hypothesized:
+Marin (2012) identified performance measurement system has positive influence towards work performance and competency of middle managers in Canada.
+Changes in performance measurement system will encourage employees react to the level of competency needed in performing their job (Medlin & Jr, 2009).
+Furthermore, feedback in management accounting need to be analyse critically to avoid misunderstanding among employees (Pitkanen & Lukka, 2011).
+Basically, high competency would result to continuously increase of effort which would eventually improve the performance.
+Therefore, the following effects can be hypothesized:

-H_3 : Competency mediates the relationship between PMS and lecturers' work performance
+H3: Competency mediates the relationship between contemporary PMS and lecturers' work performance